NextUrban/Livability_by_Twitter/README.md

   #### 1.3.
 Data collection

 The R commands regarding the all prior processes are available at [Rcode](https://github.com/NextUrban/Livability_by_Twitter/blob/master/Rcodes.R).
-Using the latest commands at the end of this code, you would be able to extract the target keywords or hashtags on every data collection attempt.
+Using the latest commands at the end of the code, would help you to extract the target keywords or hashtags on every data collection attempt.

-Note: In case of recieving new errors, searching the error message can lead you the new answers.
-Moreover, ocassionally you might need to regenerate the authentication keys for the first connection.
+Note: In case of recieving new errors, you may search the error message to lead you the new answers.
+Moreover, ocassionally you might need to regenerate the authentication keys only at the first connection attempt.

 More details regarding the data characteristics are provided below: